-• FVTPL
+FVTPL

-Assets that do not meet the criteria for amortized cost or FVOCI and the collection of contractual cash flows is only incidental to achieving the Fund's business model objective are measured at FVTPL.
+Assets that are held for trading are measured at FVTPL.
 A gain or loss on a debt security that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented in the statement of total comprehensive income under 'Net income (loss) on financial assets at fair value through profit or loss' in the period in which it arises.
 The Fund's investments in debt securities are classified under the FVTPL category as disclosed in Note 3.